cozy/cozy-stack/docs/konnectors-workflow.md

   state=1234zyx">
 ```

+**Notes:**

-**NOTE** the scope may depends on other fields being configured (checkboxes),
+- the scope may depends on other fields being configured (checkboxes),
 this will be described in json in the konnectors manifest.
 The format will be
-determined upon implementation.
+determined upon implementation;

-**NOTE** To limit bandwidth and risk of state corruption, the cozy app should
+- to limit bandwidth and risk of state corruption, the cozy app should
 save its state under a random key into localStorage, the key is then passed as
-the state in this query.
+the state in this query;
+- a third parameter, `slug`, can be added to redirect to this app instead of
+  the home.

 B. Service lets the user login, allows or denies the scope, then redirects to